cceh/kosh/docs/implementations/c-salt_sanskrit.md

 nav_order: 3
 ---

-## C-SALT APIs for Sanskrit Dictionaries
+# C-SALT APIs for Sanskrit Dictionaries
+{: .no_toc }

 The C-SALT APIs for Sanskrit Dictionaries provide access to the most important Sanskrit dictionaries hosted by the University of Cologne.
 The dictionaries have been encoded in TEI-P5 and you can download them from <a href="https://github.com/cceh/c-salt_sanskrit_data">this repository</a>.
 The APIs have been created and are maintained with <a href="https://kosh.uni-koeln.de">Kosh</a>.

 You can access each dictionary via a REST and a GraphQL API.

-### **Sanskrit-English**
+1. TOC
+{: toc }

+## Sanskrit-English

 **MW** -  A Sanskrit-English Dictionary: Etymologically and Philologically Arranged with Special Reference to Cognate Indo-European languages by Monier Williams (1899)